Italian Knot Cookies

 Make Cookie Dough

-• In a medium bowl, whisk together flour, baking powder, baking soda and salt.
+• In a medium bowl, whisk together 3 cups all purpose flour, 2 teaspoons baking powder, ½ teaspoon baking soda and ½ teaspoon salt.
 Set aside.

-• In the bowl of a stand mixer, cream together butter and sugar until light and fluffy.
+• In the bowl of a stand mixer, cream together 4 tablespoons unsalted butter and ½ cup sugaruntil light and fluffy.

-• Add one egg at a time, beating after each addition.
+• Add 3 eggs, one at a time, beating after each addition.
 After all the eggs have been added, scrape down the sides of the bowl with a spatula and beat the mixture once more to ensure everything is well-combined.

-• Add vanilla extract and lemon juice.
-Add lemon zest if making lemon-flavored cookies. {Omit if you don't want them to taste like lemon.}
+• Add 1 teaspoon vanilla extract and 2 tablespoons lemon juice.
+Add 2 tablespoons lemon zest if making lemon-flavored cookies. {Omit if you don't want them to taste like lemon.}

 • With the mixer on low, slowly add the dry mixture to the wet mixture until everything is just combined.
 Do not overmix.
 You will have a soft, sticky dough.
 Cover the bowl and refrigerate for at least 1 hour.